Research

 This article presents the latest trends in key indicators that impact consumers’ ability and willingness to spend.
 Visit this page throughout the year for ongoing analysis of the state of the American consumer.

-Labor market starting to cool
+Labor market continues to expand

-Wage growth is slowing
+Wage growth is slowing but remains above historical averages

 Savings rate dipped below pre-pandemic levels